Quadrifolium/OriginalPlanOnWeibo/_posts/Original Plan/2017-08-09-original-plan.md

   </li>
 </ul>

-*Words on images:*
+*Words in images:*
 Please read on [LOFTER](http://quadrifolium.lofter.com/post/1d4edd3a_10df0ecb).

 Note:
-1. Time Fengjun (时代峰峻) has posted a lawyer's letter and a arbitration award on Weibo, this is a response from Original Plan.
+1. Time Fengjun (时代峰峻) has posted a lawyer's letter and an arbitration award on Weibo, this is a response from Original Plan.
 My personal refutation of the statement of Time Fengjun is on [LOFTER](http://quadrifolium.lofter.com/post/1d4edd3a_10df0f30).